outrauk/dataiku-plugin-snowflake-hdfs/README.md

 5. Click _Create_
 6. Set the _Snowflake Stage_ to the stage created above (note that if you've set a default stage in the plugin's settings, you can skip this step)
 7. Click _Run_

+### JSON &rarr; Snowflake

+1. In a Dataiku flow, click _+ Recipe_ and select _Snowflake Tools_
+2. From the popup, pick _Sync JSON to Snowflake_
+3. Select an S3-based managed folder that contains JSON Line files as the _Input_
+4. Select an existing or create a new Snowflake table as the _Output_
+5. Click _Create_
+6. Set the _Snowflake Storage Integration_ to the storage integration described above (note that if you've set a default storage integration in the plugin's settings, you can skip this step)
+7. Optionally, specify a subdirectory in the managed folder
+7. Click _Run_

 ## Building in PyCharm